jacksonllee/parse-jyutping/README.md

 parse-jyutping
 ==============

 This is a function in Python that parses a Cantonese syllable transcribed in Jyutping.
-It takes a string and parses it into a 4-tuple as (onset, nucleus, coda, tone):
+It takes a string and parses it into a 4-tuple as (onset, nucleus, coda, tone).

-If you use my code in any way, please cite the following:
+Citation:

 Lee, Jackson L. 2014.
 Parsing Cantonese Jyutping romanization in Python.
 GitHub repository, https://github.com/JacksonLLee/parse-jyutping